wmtthompson/garage_door_opener_mqtt/README.md

 It uses ESP-MQTT library which implements mqtt client to connect to mqtt broker.

-## How to use example
+This

 ### Hardware Required

-This example can be executed on any ESP32 board, the only required interface is WiFi and connection to internet.
+This program is meant to be run on a custom board that is connect to a relay and an infrared motion sensor.
+Any board that has a logical connection to a relay, and a logical connection to an infrared motion sensor.

 ### Configure the project